Civic Leadership Institute

 All Civic Leadership Institute participants live in one residence hall on campus, under the supervision of specially trained residential staff.
 Each resident assistant (RA) is responsible for a group of approximately 15 students.
 Most students are assigned to double rooms, but on occasion, students are assigned to singles or triples.
 Bathrooms are shared.
 The residence hall has defined boundaries for male and female students; cross-hall visitation is not permitted.
 Students eat with residential staff and other members of the university community in a dining hall on campus.
 Students also have limited access to other campus facilities, including libraries, computer labs, and athletic fields.

 Just as the city becomes a classroom, it also becomes a place to experience cultural and recreational opportunities outside of class.
 Our residential staff plan and facilitate a wide range of engaging activities that suit the varied interests of our students.

 An afternoon might be spent playing soccer, exploring the new exhibit at an art museum, checking out the local farmers’ market, or cloud watching at the park.
 Students also have the option of signing out in pairs or small groups to visit sites close to campus, such as local shops, bookstores, and cafes.
-When students need a break, they can relax in the dorms, unwind and talk with friends.
+When students need a break, they can relax in the dorms to unwind and talk with friends.

-Weekends are a chance to explore the city and engage in all-campus fun, with dances, talent shows, scavenger hunts, and the like.
+Weekends are a chance to explore the city and engage in all-campus fun, with dances, talent shows, scavenger hunts, and more.
 Through each unforgettable activity, students connect with new and often lifelong friends.

 View a Sample Daily Schedule.